 You should also make sure you meet the parents of the puppy you are interested in adopting.
 This can clue you into the health of the puppy you will eventually be bringing home.

 You should know that the Miniature American Shepherd is not an easy breed to find.
-You won’t find this breed listed on any of the major adoption sites.
+You won’t always find this breed listed on any of the major adoption sites.

-That being said, you can use the webpage for the Miniature American Shepherd Club of the USA.
+That said, you can use the webpage for the Miniature American Shepherd Club of the USA.
 However, this page functions as a sort of Craigslist for dogs, so there’s no guarantee that you’ll get matched up with a dog that is high-quality and healthy.

-A Final Word about the Miniature American Shepherd
+A Final Word about the Miniature American Shepherd Temperament